 - the preparation of young people for highly qualified scientific research, higher education and the management of complex organisations.

-The SSM is organized, as of today, in seven scientific areas
+The SSM is organized, as of today, in nine scientific areas

 The School’s teaching and learning is organised into two branches: